califrench/Scoreboard/README.md

 >Provide a surrogate or placeholder for another object to control access to it.

 For more information about the **proxy** pattern, please refer to [the Wikipedia article on the proxy pattern](https://en.wikipedia.org/wiki/Proxy_pattern)

+## Rock Paper Scisors

+For Rock Paper Scisors app, we would use IScoreboard as our model.

+A RockPaperScisors class that inherets from the IScorebaord interface, which is the controller.

+Also, a Game class that works as our view to call the IScoreboard functions.